 Zoltán Búzás, Associate Professor of Global Affairs at the Keough School, focuses his research on human rights, race and international politics, and international law and norms.
-In this interview with the Klau Center, Búzás discusses his approach to research and his new initiative, the International Race and Rights Lab.
+In this interview, Búzás discusses his approach to research and his new initiative, the International Race and Rights Lab.

 You’ve joined the Keough School to bring an international perspective on matters of race and human rights more generally.
-How do your research interests support and broaden the work of the Klau Center?
+How do your research interests support and broaden our work at Klau?

-An exciting new initiative is under way at the Klau Center, your International Race and Rights Lab.
+An exciting new initiative is under way at Klau, your International Race and Rights Lab.
 Tell us what you hope to investigate in the lab and how students will be involved.

 As its name suggests, the International Race and Rights Lab has a unique focus.
 It approaches the right to racial equality from an international perspective.
 There are many research labs in the world but the vast majority emphasize international human rights and omit race or center on domestic racial problems and overlook the international realm.
 Given this landscape, our lab stands out as bridging the international and the racial.
 I would like to thank the Klau Center for adopting my incipient lab idea and helping make it a reality.
 I believe the lab can become a leading venue for the international study of race and rights.